betajs/betajs-dynamics/docsrc/tutorials/ba-click.md

 #### Example 2:

-Will Show/Hide the "<h1>Hi</h1>"  element when you click on the surrounding div element.
+Will Show/Hide the h1-element when you click on the surrounding div element.

 ```html
 <div class="some_class" ba-click="boolean != boolean">